 Capitol Reef has experienced minimal use by technical rock climbers.
 However, recent years have seen an increase in climbing in Utah's canyon country.

-Bicycles must remain on maintained roads open to vehicular traffic.
+Bicycles (including e-bikes) must remain on maintained roads open to vehicular traffic.
 Bicycles may not travel off road, in washes, on closed roads, on hiking trails, or backcountry routes.